 An investment property is derecognised upon disposal or when the investment property is permanently withdrawn from use and no future economic benefits are expected from its disposal.
-A leased property which is recognised as a right-of-use asset is derecognised if the Group as intermediate lessor classifies the sublease between as a finance lease.
 Any gain or loss arising on derecognition of the property (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is included in profit or loss in the period in which the asset is derecognised.